-Line 10 - Enter the amount received for any subsidy or stimulus paid by the Federal Government because of COVID-19.
+Line 10 - Enter the amount received for any subsidy or stimulus paid by the Federal Government.
 Include a breakdown with a description of the Federal Government aid program that allowed the access to this benefit, the amount of the payment and any other required information.

-Line 11 - Enter the amount received for any subsidy or stimulus paid by the Government of Puerto Rico because of COVID-19.
+Line 11 - Enter the amount received for any subsidy or stimulus paid by the Government of Puerto Rico.
 Include a breakdown with a description of the aid program from the Government of Puerto Rico, either at the central or municipal level, the amount of the payment and any other required information.